 But when you’re moving you should think about what's best for you, your home and your budget.
 It would be mean and inappropriate to give them back the gifts, but you can sell or donate such items.

-Other things people tend to hold on to are items of sentimental value, such as old school uniforms or prom dresses/suits; books, photo albums, souvenirs, toys, etc. It is important to keep your mementoes, however, when such items become too much they turn into a problem rather than means to keep lovely memories alive, they end up cluttering your home instead.
+Other things people tend to hold on to our items of sentimental value, such as old school uniforms or prom dresses/suits; books, photo albums, souvenirs, toys, etc. It is important to keep your mementoes, however, when such items become too much they turn into a problem rather than means to keep lovely memories alive, they end up cluttering your home instead.

 Think well about which ones you want to keep, and the rest can be sold, donated or given to family and friends.
+If you need time to decide what to do with such items, you can put them in storage.
+See how to prepare and store clothes without damaging them.

 The start is easy – just ask yourself these questions: